nathaliabedor/airbnb/README.md

 Boston is a popular destination with a diverse range of Airbnb listings.
 Understanding the dynamics of this market can help travelers make informed decisions, hosts optimize their listings, and provide a valuable case study for data science enthusiasts.
 This project analyzes when the busiest times are, how prices and property types vary by neighborhood, and which factors impact rating scores.

+For a non-technical overview of the findings, check out our [Medium article](https://medium.com/@nathaliabedor/unlocking-bostons-airbnb-secrets-what-you-need-to-know-before-booking-54bdf426377d).

 ## Libraries Used

 The following Python libraries were used to perform the analysis and create visualizations: